acope3/Codon_usage_prot_structure_angles/README.md

 # Codon_usage_prot_structure_angles
 A reanalysis of the results from Rosenberg et al. Nat.
 Comm.
-2022 using simulated data
+2022 using simulated data.
+Figures in Matters Arising can be re-created using the `analysis.Rmd` file.

 # Installing AnaCoDa